erlage/rad/packages/text_editor_vscode_extension/README.md

 - Open Visual Studio Code
 - Click on the Extensions button on the left side of the window
-- Search for "Rad framework"
+- Search for "erlage.rad" or "Rad framework"
 - Click the Install button to install the extension
 - Click the Reload button to reload Visual Studio Code after the extension has been installed